 As part of the ongoing evaluation of the occurrence of LNAPL in Holifield Park, groundwater well GMW-62 was installed in 2007.
-Since shortly after installation, this well has consistently shown the presence of LNAPL.
+Although the well did not show product when installed in 2010, LNAPL was detected when the well was monitored in January 2011.
+LNAPL in this well has persisted, with a slowly increasing trend in thickness.
 Although the source of the LNAPL present in GMW-62 has not been definitively determined, DLA-Energy has assumed the responsibility for the recovery of LNAPL and for conducting the assessment of soil, soil gas, and groundwater conditions as directed by the RWQCB.
 Groundwater monitoring wells GMW-63, GMW-64, GMW-65 were subsequently installed between 200 and 500 feet northeast and southeast of GMW-62.
 Although these wells have contained low concentrations of petroleum hydrocarbons, no LNAPL has been detected.